syncfusion-content/windowsforms-docs/WindowsForms/Tools/Tools-Controls.md

 <tr>
 <td>
 IsMainMenu</td><td>
-When this option is checked, it treats the bar as the main menu and forces the bar to occupy the whole row irrespective of multiline settings. > {{{ ''_Note: If this option is selected for more one bar, the first setting will be effective and the rest will be ignored._'' | markdownify }}}</td></tr>
+When this option is checked, it treats the bar as the main menu and forces the bar to occupy the whole row irrespective of multiline settings. > {{ '_Note: If this option is selected for more one bar, the first setting will be effective and the rest will be ignored._' | markdownify }}</td></tr>
 <tr>
 <td>
 RotateWhenVertical</td><td>